 Much has been said and written about sugar dating and all its intricacies.
 We’ve explored its perks and the often publicised lifestyle upgrade that accompanies being a sugar baby.
-We’ve talked about how to remain safe while actively practising in the community.
+We’ve talked about how to remain safe while actively practicing in the community.
 And we’ve discussed how to seek out the optimal sugar daddy.
-But when it comes to how life after sugar dating plays out, there is still a lot we are yet to unpack.
+But when it comes to how the life after sugar dating plays out, there is still a lot we are yet to unpack.

 By nature, most sugar relationships are short, intense and quick to fizzle out.
 After a while, the majority of sugar babies look to leave the community and settle into various facets of “normal” society.
 But is that as easy as it sounds?
 Short answer is: no.